OutlierVentures/buyco-procurement-data-browser/README.md

 meteor run
 ```

 The app should now be available at `http://localhost:3000`.
-Initially it won't show any data.
+Initially it won't show any data; see _Importing open spending data_ for instructions to get data in.

 ## Run using Docker